Blackilykat/PMP/README.md

 # Building

-Building instrucitons for Unix (Linux, macOS...).
+Building instructions for Unix (Linux, macOS...).
 For Windows, replace `./gradlew` with `gradlew.bat`.

 ## Client